Digital Empathy: The X Factor in Digital Transformation Success

 Here’s the challenge.
 In the age of diminishing attention spans, it’s becoming increasingly harder to connect with consumers on an emotional level.
 Yep, in the mosh pit of digital media, consumers lose focus faster than goldfish (nine seconds).
 In fact, the average attention span of consumers has fallen to eight seconds, down from 12 in the year 2000, according to a survey by Microsoft.

-Unfortunately, there’s no automatic braking system for distracted consumers who abandon online purchases, or defect to your competitors.
+Unfortunately, there’s no automatic braking system for distracted consumers, like shoppers who abandon online purchases, or defect to your competitors.
 In fact, Internet Retailer reports that 87 percent of online shoppers abandon shopping carts, resulting in $18 billion per year of lost revenue for online retailers.
 The question is, how do you turn the tables on consumer distraction, and overcome the attention span challenge?
 How do you connect with fickle consumers, and turn them into loyal customers?

-Before Appian, the process was paper based, manual and slow.
-With data fragmented in emails, spreadsheets and other systems across the organization.
+Before Appian, the process was paper based, manual and slow, with data fragmented in emails, spreadsheets and other systems across the organization.
 Updating provider information meant navigating multiple systems – with no big picture view.

-Hmm-mm…Empathetic app development, with a low-code twist.
+Hmm-mm…digital empathy, with a low-code twist.
 It might be worth trying.